ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 but just remember that GHC has got your back and you can achieve truly impressive speed in such a high-level language.

 Happy Haskelling!

-2. Manual data inlining for instructions
-2. Manual inlining with knot-tying